Email us via info@visitbwindi.com

 Learn more about the weather, climate & tourism seasons of Bwindi Impenetrable National Park

-What to do at Bwindi Impenetrable National Park
+Must Do Activities in Bwindi Impenetrable National Park

 Learn more about gorilla trekking, natures walks & bird watching in Bwindi Impenetrable National Park.
 Other popular activities in Bwindi include nature walks, bird watching trips, hiking trails & cultural visits such as community walks on the park boundaries.